 (Verify my numbers here; typos happen!)

-If you’re travelling near the end or beginning of the calendar year, be aware that you will receive the rate for the PCS travel order effective date.
+If you’re traveling near the end or beginning of the calendar year, be aware that you will receive the rate for the PCS travel order effective date.
 The rates typically change on 1 January of each year.
 You can learn more about this in Appendix A1 of the JTR.

-How Do I Get DLA?
+How Do I Get Dislocation Allowance?

 When Will I Receive The DLA Payment?